Yangite

-Yangite (PbMnSi3O8•H2O) is a chain-silicate mineral, first discovered within the Kombat mine in Namibia.
-The mineral is named after Hexiong Yang, a researcher within University of Arizona's Department of Geosciences.
-Yangite was approved as a valid mineral species by the International Mineralogical Association in 2012.
+Yangite (PbMnSi3O8·H2O) is a chain-silicate mineral, first discovered within the Kombat mine in Namibia.
+The mineral is named after Hexiong Yang, a researcher at the University of Arizona's Department of Geosciences.
+Yangite was approved as a valid mineral species by the International Mineralogical Association in 2012, its description was published in 2016.

 Occurrence

 Yangite was initially found within a specimen taken from the Kombat mine, located in the Otavi Valley, Namibia.
 The specimen was obtained from John Innes, a senior mineralogist of the Tsumeb Corporation.
 Yangite occurs in an ore defined as an epithermal association.
 This ore type forms with narrow veins composed of galena, rhodochrosite, helvite, and barite.

 Physical Properties

 Yangite is colorless, ranging to pale brown when exposed to transmitted light.
 The mineral has a vitreous luster and streaks white.
 Yangite maintains a Mohs hardness of five, and demonstrates perfect cleavage along {101}.
 There is no evidence of twinning or parting within the available specimens.
 Yangite is sectile, commonly found with bladed or platy habit.
 The mineral is biaxial, elongated up to 12 mm in length along the [010] axis.
 Yangite is insoluble in several fluids, including water, acetone, and hydrochloric acid.